 Breastfeeding mothers need gear!
 Nursing pillows, nursing bras, covers, shirts, and dresses.
 Bra pads for leaks, nipple cream . . . it seems like the breastfeeding gear never ends!
 Further, many mothers who choose to breastfeed also need to pump.
 Breast pumps and their parts cost money, as do all the storage bags that need to be purchased to hold the milk.

 When a mother chooses to breastfeed, she also decides to give up a multitude of luxuries.
 Sleeping more than a few hours at a time (even if she doesn’t get up to breastfeed, she needs to get up to pump) is one of the first to go.
 She can never be too far away from her baby or a pump.
 And she has to stop everything she is doing every few hours for at least a 30-minute breastfeeding or pumping session.

 Many mothers can’t produce their milk or enough of it.
 These moms will pay a lot of money to buy breastmilk from other lactating mommies because they believe in its benefits.
 Just because a mom may produce milk and not pay for it doesn’t mean breastmilk isn’t free—far from it.

-Many other nursing moms and I would probably never trade their time and effort in breastfeeding for money.
-But it sure helps a struggling, tired, sore, frazzled nursing mama when her efforts are acknowledged!
-So, good job, nursing mamas!
+Many other breastfeeding moms and I would probably never trade our time and effort in breastfeeding for money.
+But it sure helps a struggling, tired, sore, frazzled breastfeeding mama when her efforts are acknowledged!
+So, good job, breastfeeding mamas!
 Breastmilk isn’t free.
 Keep up the great work.